 Hepatitis A vaccine is highly recommended for travel to Bali and Indonesia and there should not be more than 10 years since your last Tetanus shot.
 The general risk of malaria is very small in Bali, but if you plan to spend a lot of time mountain hiking or in rural areas then you might want to consider anti-malaria medication.
 But I’m not a medical professional so you can read more about it here and always check with your local vaccination/travel clinic before you go.

 Bali is so much more than Kuta and Seminyak!
-So no matter what you do, don’t get stuck in just this area.
+So no matter what you do, don’t get stuck in just that area.
 You’ll find all the best beaches on the Bukit Peninsula (my favorite part of Bali) and the most beautiful natural and cultural areas in Ubud and further north.
 Be sure to check my Bali island area guide here before you book your accommodation!

 When you first arrive at Denpasar airport you’re met by huge posters stating that drug trafficking is punishable by death.
 And when you’re out and about, especially in Kuta and Legian, people will try to sell you different kinds of drugs, mostly magic mushrooms.
 Get used to just ignoring the whispering sound of “majic muuusshhhrooms”.
 I read somewhere that every third person offering magic mushroom on the street are undercover cops.
 So definitely take it seriously and don’t mess whit that stuff (not that I think any of my readers will anyway).

 If you hang out in Kuta and other backpacker areas like Gili T, please be aware of the super cheap drinks.
 A 15k drink is too good to be true even in Bali, it’s usually made with arak which is a local moonshine.
 And unfortunately, it’s not uncommon for arak to contain dangerous amounts of methanol.
 Many have lost their lives to methanol poisoning in Bali and as little as a teaspoon of methanol can cause blindness.
 So be careful!